Student Services

 Bush Ranger Cadets

-We have a thriving Cadet Unit that gathers together weekly for training on Monday afternoons, and participate in several camps throughout the year.
-The Unit's activities have an environmental focus, and are fully funded.
+Mount Lawley Senior High School has a thriving Cadet Unit that gathers together weekly for training on Monday afternoons, and participates in several camps throughout the year.
+The Unit's activities have an environmental focus which are fully funded.

 Chill Out Day